 Bondan Mahardhika Utomo holds a bachelor degree in accounting from Sekolah Tinggi Ilmu Ekonomi Binaniaga, Bogor.
 Previously, Bondan worked in an international NGO that also focused on children.
 His concern for the fulfillment of children's rights led him to join the finance team at PUSKAPA.

 Cendy Adam, or Cendy, as he is usually called, graduated from the Faculty of Law of the Universitas Indonesia with a Criminal Law Concentration.
-After graduating, he worked at the Indonesian Judicial Watch Society of Faculty of Law Universitas Indonesia (MaPPI FHUI) for two years, before joining PUSKAPA in June 2017.
-Cendy has a strong interest in the development of evidence-based criminal policy, especially narcotics policy.
+After graduating, he worked at the Indonesian Judicial Watch Society of Faculty of Law Universitas Indonesia (MaPPI FHUI) for two years.
+Joining PUSKAPA since 2017, Cendy has been heavily involved in the advocacy to strengthen people's access to justice.
+Currently, he is working on strengthening access to legal identity, encouraging evidence-based development, and protecting personal data.

 Clara received a master’s degree in public policy from Australian National University (ANU) and a BA in political science from Gadjah Mada University.
 She has a strong background in politics and social policy analysis acquired from her past working experiences and academic training.
 Before joining PUSKAPA, Clara worked with the World Bank on disability mapping in eastern Indonesia and with Hivos as an monitoring and evaluation officer for the Global Fund project on populations most at risk for HIV/AIDS in Indonesia, Malaysia, Philippines, and Timor Leste.
 She joined PUSKAPA to contribute to where social issues are deliberated and innovative solutions are formulated and tested.
 Clara is currently pursuing her PhD at ANU.